 So what do patients consider a good digital healthcare experience?
 Not surprisingly, it mirrors the digital retail experiences they encounter almost daily.
 After conducting hundreds of interviews over three years, Change Healthcare has identified three primary pain points in the healthcare digital experience.

 3. Not feeling respected or cared for by their doctor: Care providers are busy and can often feel disconnected from patients as they strive to hit revenue goals.
 This has an unfortunate impact on patients and, in turn, the entire care system.
-A whopping 92% of patients surveyed in our study mentioned not feeling respected or cared for by their doctors.
+Thirty-nine percent of patients surveyed in our study mentioned not feeling respected or cared for by their doctors.
 Now imagine such results applied to the retail word.
-If 92% of customers felt unwanted, a merchant wouldn’t stay in business very long.
+If 39% of customers felt unwanted, a merchant wouldn’t stay in business very long.
 And with value-based care becoming more prevalent, providers with this model won’t be able to stay in business very long either.

 Now, flip each of these three pain points 180 degrees, and the ideal consumer healthcare experience emerges.